Chasse Conque

 After hosting on average at most one conference championship per year for its first nine years in the Western Athletic Conference, Conque expanded UTRGV’s commitment to bidding on and hosting championship-level events.

-Over the last two years, UTRGV has hosted four conference championships and one additional postseason event, including the 2023 and 2024 WAC Swimming & Diving Championships in Pharr, the 2022 WAC Volleyball Tournament and National Invitational Volleyball Championship in Edinburg, and 2024 the WAC Tennis Tournaments in Harlingen.
+From 2022-24, UTRGV hosted four conference championships and one additional postseason event, including the 2023 and 2024 WAC Swimming & Diving Championships in Pharr, the 2022 WAC Volleyball Tournament and National Invitational Volleyball Championship in Edinburg, and the 2024 WAC Tennis Tournaments in Harlingen.

-UTRGV is committed to hosting WAC Championships across the Valley, having now done so in five cities, including Brownsville, Edinburg, Harlingen, McAllen, and Pharr.
+UTRGV is committed to hosting conference championships across the Valley, having now done so in five cities, including Brownsville, Edinburg, Harlingen, McAllen, and Pharr.

 Competitive Success

-UTRGV’s current athletic programs have experienced significant competitive success during Conque’s first five seasons.
-Some of the recent highlights include the baseball team beating Texas for the first time since 1971 on April 16, 2024, track & field sending six student-athletes to the 2024 NCAA West Preliminary Round, the volleyball team making back-to-back postseason appearances and winning the WAC in 2022, Desirea Buerge reaching the semifinals of the U.S. Track & Field Olympic Trials in the discus in 2021, men’s soccer earning top 25 rankings in both 2020-21 and 2019, and Abraham Chirchir advancing to the NCAA Cross Country Championships for the second-straight year in 2019.
+UTRGV’s athletic programs have experienced significant competitive success during Conque’s first six seasons.
+Some of the recent highlights include the baseball team earning the UTRGV’s first team Southland Conference championship in 2025, track & field sending a program-record eight student-athletes to the 2025 NCAA West Preliminary Round, the volleyball team making back-to-back postseason appearances and winning the WAC in 2022, Desirea Buerge reaching the semifinals of the U.S. Track & Field Olympic Trials in the discus in 2021, men’s soccer earning top 25 rankings in both 2020-21 and 2019, and Abraham Chirchir advancing to the NCAA Cross Country Championships for the second-straight year in 2019.

 #RISEup